sherryrich/gymbag/README.md

 The Order model contains all information relating to a customer's order.
 It has the following fields a Primary Key of ID, order_number, a ForeignKey to the user_profile, full_name, email, phone_number, country, postcode, town_or_city, street_address1, street_address2, county, date, delivery_cost, order_total, grand_total, original_bag, stripe_pid &order_status.

-The OrderLineItem table contains infor about an order.
+The OrderLineItem table contains information about an order.
 It has the following fields a Primary Key of ID, a ForeignKey to the order table, product_size, quantity and lineitem_total.

 <details>
   <summary>Click here to view Database Schema:</summary>